Minor (EP): Composition

+Promotion and release

+The lead single of Minor, "21", was released on February 20, 2020.
 Minor was announced on May 20, 2020.
 It was originally meant to be released on June 16, 2020, but was delayed to July 14, 2020 so as not to detract from the Black Lives Matter movement.
-It follows Abrams through "heartache" and "a break up".
+She was scheduled to perform live for the first time, although it was cancelled due to the COVID-19 pandemic.
+In September 2020, Abrams performed "Friend" live in her home for Vevo.
+Abrams first teased "Tehe" in an interview with Coup de Main in early 2020.

+Critical reception

+Minor was well received.
+Multiple critics described Minor as Abrams's breakout release.
+Retrospectively writing about the EP for Pitchfork, Bua criticized it for being "underdeveloped"; she called its production "simple" and its songwriting "promising (but sometimes cliché)".
+The EP expanded Abrams's fanbase.
+Williams deemed "21" and "Long Sleeves" standout tracks and felt the EP reflected the conditions of the COVID-19 pandemic well, despite it being completed before the pandemic.
+Rose Ridell for Coup de Main deemed "Tehe" a highlight.
+Kroll described "I Miss You, I'm Sorry" as "the most pointed of Abrams['s] heartbreak songs".

 Tour

 In support of Minor, Abrams scheduled the I've Missed You, I'm Sorry tour.
-It covered North America and the United Kingdom with 11 dates.
-It started on September 1, 2021, in Santa Ana, California, and concluded on October 20, 2021, in London, England.
+It covered North America and the United Kingdom with 12 selective dates.
+It started on September 1, 2021, in Santa Ana, California, and concluded on October 21, 2021, in London, England.
 The tour also supported her singles "Mess It Up" and "Unlearn" with Benny Blanco.